Washington law requires all motorcyclists to carry liability insurance

 If you’re planning on taking your motorcycle out on Washington roadways, you’ll want to talk to your insurance agent.
-That’s because effective July 28, 2019, you must have motorcycle liability insurance to legally ride in Washington—and be able to prove to the police you have the required insurance.
+That’s because, since July 28, 2019, you must have motorcycle liability insurance to legally ride in Washington—and be able to prove to the police you have the required insurance.

 Why was the motorcycle insurance law created?